AldoRuizP/CodingChallenges/src/Medium/SubArraySum/README.md

 ## Description

+You are given an array of integers.
+The first item in the array is the expected sum.
+The rest of the array [1, n] contains a sub array which sums to the expected sum.
-You are given an array of integers, and an integer K. Return the subarray which sums to K. You can assume that a solution will always exist.
+Find the sub array and return it, assuming that a solution will always exist.

 ## Starting Point